Bloody Jack (novel): Plot summary

-Mary Faber is a 12-year-old member of Rooster Charlie's child orphan gang in Cheapside, London, in the year 1801.
-She joined the gang four years ago in 1797 after her family died from the plague when she was eight years old.
-After Charlie is murdered by a grave robber, she disguises herself as a young boy of eleven years old and seeks passage on the Dolphin, a man of war ship tasked with hunting pirates.
+Mary Faber is a 12-year-old member of Rooster Charlie's child orphan gang in Cheapside, London, in the year 1801, having joined the gang four years earlier when her parents and siblings died from plague.
+After Charlie is murdered to be sold for medical research, a horrified Mary cuts her hair, puts on Charlie's clothes, and volunteers to serve aboard HMS Dolphin, a man-of-war tasked with hunting French "pirates".

-Because Mary can read, she is assigned to serve as the schoolmaster's assistant, under the male name Jacky Faber.
-She quickly befriends her fellow crewmates.
-James “Jaimy” Fletcher, the son of a once-prosperous family, joins the crew at the last second to train as a midshipman.
+Because Mary can read, she becomes assistant to Phineas Tilden, an American serving as physician's mate and schoolmaster.
+She quickly befriends her fellow "boys", all of whom are quick to model themselves on the more hardened crewmen.
+In particular, Mary grows close to James "Jaimy" Fletcher, the son of an impoverished noble family who hopes to earn promotion to midshipman.

 Over the course of several months, the boys gradually become accomplished sailors.
-Jacky forms a close bond with Irish seaman Liam Delaney, who teaches her how to play the penny whistle.
-As Jacky’s body begins to mature, she creates a new uniform to hide the changes.
-In response to her skill, the captain orders her to make uniforms for all the boys.
+Jacky forms a close bond with Irish gunner's mate Liam Delaney, who teaches her how to play the penny whistle.
+As Jacky’s body begins to mature, she sews a new uniform to hide the changes.
+In response, the captain orders her to make uniforms for all the boys.

 While cruising off the coast of North Africa, the captain spots a pirate ship and pursues it.
-After battering the vessel into submission, a boarding party which includes Jacky and Jaimy is sent aboard.
-During the battle, a pirate carrying the ship's money chest sneaks up on Jaimy, and Jacky manages to shoot him dead, which earns her the nickname "Bloody Jack".
+After battering the vessel into submission, Jaimy and Jacky join a boarding attempt.
+Jacky shoots dead an armed man about to stab Jaimy in the back and is honored for her bravery by being nicknamed "Bloody Jack" by the crew.

-Disturbed by the experience, Jacky falls further into depression after learning that Benjy was killed in action.
-With the Dolphin low on supplies, the crew heads to Palma for rest and relaxation.
-Jacky begins to menstruate, and mistakenly believes that she will soon die.
+Disturbed by the experience, Jacky falls further into depression after learning that one of her shipmates, Benjy, was killed in action.
+With the Dolphin low on supplies, the captain decides to sail for a nearby island so he can sell his prize and obtain fresh supplies.
+Jacky begins to menstruate and mistakenly believes that she will soon die.

-After landing at Palma, the remaining boys spend their money on tattoos, declaring themselves the Brotherhood of Ship's Boys.
+After landing at Palma, the remaining boys spend their money on blue anchor tattoos, declaring themselves the "Brotherhood of Ship's Boys".
 Upon having her first menstrual period, Jacky visits a nearby brothel to learn about her condition.
 Unaware of the truth, the boys assume that she is a "rake" (a womanizer) and taunt her.

 Now resupplied, the ship travels to the Caribbean Sea to continue its mission.
-Bliffil, an abusive midshipman, attacks Jacky in the classroom, putting her in the sick ward with severe injuries.
-Eager for revenge, she persuades another midshipman, Jenkins, to challenge Bliffil to a fight, which he wins.
+Bliffil, an abusive midshipman, beats Jacky and puts her in the sick ward with severe injuries.
+As she cannot so much as lay a finger on the higher-ranking Bliffil, Jacky exacts her revenge by persuading a cowardly midshipman, Mr. Jenkins, to knock down Bliffil in a fight.